 - oF sends back a message “just done rendering” with frame number via OSC.

-- When receiving above message, C4D increments the frame then returns to (1)
+- When receiving the above message, C4D increments the frame then returns to (1)

-The advantage is you can cherry-pick advantages of both timeline based app and generative approach.
+The advantage is you can cherry-pick the advantages of both a timeline-based method and a generative approach.
 C4D and some general video-production software are not good at a kind of “difference equation”, which increments a difference to a previous result repeatedly.
 It is because such an app needs to be capable of multi-thread rendering for a tremendous amount of calculation.
 So any frames not allowed to depend on another frame’s status as long as baking the result for each frame.
 But creative coding approach realizes it very easily.

-I uploaded the sources and project file.
-I think they’re pretty tangled, though.
+I uploaded the source and project file, though they’re quite messy.

 I’ve been always curious about “making new ways to make” as much as an artistic or visual aspect.
 This quoted from Masashi Kawamura‘s word about his concept making (and originally comes from Masahiko Sato).
 However, for me, as a designer and coder, it is “designing new workflow and tools to make”.
 Even I don’t know what I want to mean myself lol but I want to continue experimenting.